 Make the Greek Chicken Marinade Recipe & Grill

 Mix.
 Use the shred side of a box greater to grate the onion.
-Add minced garlic and freshly squeezed lemon juice, then the oregano, salt and pepper and extra virgin olive oil.
-Whisk everything together and let stand for a couple of minutes for the ingredients to imbibe each other.
+Add the cloves garlic (minced) and freshly squeezed lemon juice, then the oregano, salt and pepper and extra virgin olive oil.
+Whisk everything together in a bowl and let stand for a couple of minutes for the ingredients to imbibe each other.

 Marinate.
 Coat the surface of the chicken thighs really well.
 The marinade will behave more like a paste than a liquid and the juices of the onion will become well absorbed by the dark meat.
 Marinate refrigerated overnight for best results, but 4 to 6 hours will also work nicely.

 Grill.
 Preheat your grill to hot (or a grilling pan over a hot stove).
 Place the marinated chicken thighs over direct heat (medium-high heat to high) and grill with the lid closed.

 How Long to Grill Boneless Chicken Thighs – Instructions

 Over the direct heat of a hot grill it generally takes 5 to 6 minutes per side or a total of about 12 minutes.
 The lid of the grill must remain closed to maintain the temperature.
-Chicken is safe to eat once the internal temperature measured with a food thermometer in the thickest part of the thighs reaches 165 F. That being said, when grilling boneless skinless chicken thighs we like to go up to 170 F.
+Chicken is safe to eat once the internal temperature reaches 165 F when measured with a food thermometer in the thickest part of the thighs.
+That being said, when grilling boneless skinless chicken thighs we like to go up to 170 F.